stepank/pyws/_sources/test_bench.txt

 all the tests.
 All of this can also be considered examples of pyws usage since much of pyws's functionality is used here.

+To proceed with the tests, first, ensure that pyws is installed, read more about :ref:`requirements` and :ref:`installation`.
+However, you should note that tests and examples can be found in source distribution archive or in your on clone of the repo.

 Directory structure
 -------------------